Meta-AF: Meta-Learning for Adaptive Filters: System Identification Ablations

 \subsection{Optimizer Design Results \& Discussion}

-We show the impact of our learned optimizer design in~\fref{fig:mainablation} by modifying one aspect of our final design~(light blue, x) at a time including the optimizer loss, optimizer inputs, and unroll length~($L$) of the optimizer loss.
-After this, we fix these values for all remaining experiments and do not perform any further tuning except changing the dataset used for training and using different checkpoints caused by early stopping on validation performance.
-In contrast, we re-tune all conventional optimizer baselines for all subsequent tasks on validation sets.
+In~\fref{fig:mainablation}, we change one aspect of our final design at a time and show how each change negatively effects performance.
+Our final design, $L=16$, is colored light blue, alternative configurations are colored differently, and our previous work\cite{casebeer2021auto} is approximately equivalent to a no log, no accumulation, no extra inputs setting.
+After this ablation, we fix these values for all remaining experiments and do not perform any further tuning except changing the dataset used for training and using different checkpoints caused by early stopping on validation performance.
+In contrast, we re-tune all conventional optimizer baselines for all subsequent tasks on held-out validation sets.